 - Information for FFS Students

-- For Freshmen and other students wishing to enroll in an FFS course for the first time
+- For First-Year (or other) students wishing to enroll in an FFS course for the first time

 - Pre- and Post-registration information